serge-rgb/milton/README.md

 SDL (Linux and OSX)
 -------------------

+Extremely early-stage.
+All it does is open a Window and close it after 3 seconds.

 Currently only supporing Ubuntu or other Debian based systems.
 (Compiled on Ubuntu 15.04)

 0. `./setup.sh`
 1. `./build.sh`
+2. Milton is compiled to `./milton`

 Android
 -------